dskrypa/cli_command_parser/readme.rst

     :target: https://pypistats.org/packages/cli-command-parser

-Command Parser is a class-based CLI argument parser that defines parameters with descriptors.
+CLI Command Parser is a class-based CLI argument parser that defines parameters with descriptors.
 It provides the tools to quickly and easily get started with basic CLIs, and it scales well to support even very large and complex CLIs while remaining readable and easy to maintain.